Civil-law notary: Late Middle Ages

-Distinction from American notaries public
+Distinction from notaries public in Canada and the United States

 Save for Louisiana, Puerto Rico, and Quebec, a civil-law notary should not be confused with a notary public in the United States and Canada, who has none of the legal powers notaries enjoy at civil law.
 Rather, notaries public only have the power to administer oaths, take affidavits, declarations or depositions from witnesses, acknowledge and attest signatures, and certify copies, usually in conjunction with some legal process.

-The same does not apply to notaries public in the United Kingdom, Australia, New Zealand and many other Common Law countries.
+The same does not apply to notaries public in the United Kingdom, Australia, New Zealand and many other common law countries.
 There the notary public is a lawyer and often holds a secondary legal qualification, such as solicitor or barrister.
-The aspiring Notary Public usually has to take additional exams or undertake post graduate study to become a notary public.
+The aspiring notary public usually has to take additional exams or undertake post graduate study to become a notary public.

 In Louisiana, Puerto Rico, and Quebec, private law is traditionally based on the French and Spanish civil codes, giving notaries greater legal powers, including the right to prepare wills, conveyances and generally all contracts and instruments in writing.
 For this reason, immigrants from civil-law countries where civil-law notaries exist, particularly those from Latin America, are often confused by the office of notary public and have been defrauded by dishonest notaries misrepresenting themselves as having legal powers.
 Thus, in some states, there have been ongoing efforts to prohibit notaries public from listing themselves as notario público.
 Such a law has existed for more than fifteen years in California.
 Similar laws now exist in Colorado, Florida, Georgia, Illinois, Tennessee and Texas.

-Florida (1997) and Alabama (1999) have enacted statutes and regulations, based on the Model Civil Law Notary Act, allowing for the appointment of Florida or Alabama attorneys as civil-law notaries with the power to authenticate documents, facts and transactions.
+Florida (1997) and Alabama (1999) have enacted statutes and regulations, based on the Model Civil Law Notary Act, allowing for the appointment of Florida or Alabama attorneys as civil law notaries with the power to authenticate documents, facts and transactions.
 This is not the same as a notary public appointment.
-Attorneys with a minimum of 5 years of Bar membership are appointed after specialized training and state examination.
-Acts of Florida and Alabama civil-law notaries are given both domestic and international effect under their enabling statutes.
+Attorneys with a minimum of 5 years of bar membership are appointed after specialized training and state examination.
+Acts of Florida and Alabama civil law notaries are given both domestic and international effect under their enabling statutes.
 A civil law notary statute was proposed in Illinois in 2002, but was not enacted into law.